TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Section **global**
 ------------------

-This section allows settings of trajectory data and some other future global options.
+This section allows settings of trajectory data and is reserved for other future global options.

 ======  =============   ==========================================================================
 Option  Default value   Description